halfbrained/cuda_tab_rename/readme/readme.txt

 are stored in a file in the CudaText "settings" folder.

 Adds menu item "Rename tab" to editor tab context menu.
-And commands to rename tab and reset name to main menu in:
+And a commands to rename tab to main menu in:
 	"Plugins > Tab-Rename"

+If new name is empty - tab name will be reset to original.

 -----------------------------